CeliaGC/Sistest/README.md

 # Sistest

-This repository contains consisting in a console application ready to be build and check the results for 3 exercises in the context of a technical test.
-In the PDF there can be found the exercises statements.
+This repository contains a solution consisting in a .NET console application with C# version 12.0, ready to be build and check the results for 3 exercises in the context of a technical test.
+In the PDF file there can be found the exercises statements.

 ## Setup Instructions